nextauthjs/next-auth/www/docs/adapters/dynamodb.md

 2. Add this adapter to your `pages/api/auth/[...nextauth].js` next-auth configuration object.

-You need to pass `aws-sdk` to the adapter in addition to the table name.
+You need to pass `DocumentClient` from `aws-sdk` to the adapter in addition to the table name.

 ```javascript title="pages/api/auth/[...nextauth].js"
 import AWS from "aws-sdk";